At a Glance

 - Tasks: Support young adults with mental health conditions in a residential setting.

-- Benefits: Enjoy private health insurance, gym contributions, and paid training opportunities.
+- Benefits: Enjoy private health insurance, gym contributions, extra days off, and paid training.

-- Why this job: Make a real difference in young people's lives while developing your career in social care.
+- Why this job: Make a real impact while developing your career in a supportive environment.

 - Qualifications: Must have a Level 3 diploma in children's residential care and experience with mental health support.

-- Other info: Drivers preferred due to the home's remote location; physically and mentally challenging role.
+- Other info: Drivers preferred due to the remote location of Tudor Court.

 The predicted salary is between 36000 - 60000 £ per year.

-Please note, due to the location we can only hire drivers, unless you already live close to Ninfield, as the home is very remote.
+Please note, due to the location we're only able to hire drivers, unless you already live close to Ninfield, as the home is very remote.

-As part of our mission to be the number 1 social care employer in London and the South East, we are proud to offer some exceptional benefits to each adult in our homes.
+As part of our mission to be the number 1 social care employer in London and the South East, we're proud to offer some exceptional benefits to each adult in our homes.
 These benefits include:

 - Private Health Insurance & 24/7 GP